broadinstitute/warp/website/docs/Pipelines/ATAC/README.md

 Overall, the ATAC workflow:
 1. Corrects CBs and partitions FASTQs by CB.
 1. Aligns reads.
-1. Merges aligned BAMs
-1. Generates a fragment file
+1. Generates a fragment file.
 1. Calculates per cell barcode fragment metrics.

 The tools each ATAC task employs are detailed in the table below.